 How long is the confinement period?

 For a Malaysian-Chinese mum, the confinement period lasts for a whole month from baby’s birth.
 Malay women usually observe a pantang period of 42 to 44 days.
 For a Malaysian-Indian mum, the confinement period varies between 30 and 40 days.

 Some mothers choose to extend their confinement period in certain situations to receive more help and care.
 For example, you might not have family living close by, or you are taking longer than usual to recover from a caesarean section.

 Is it absolutely necessary to observe all confinement taboos and restrictions?

 Some mums consider confinement to be old-fashioned and opt to not follow the more restrictive practices.
 Yet, many do still observe confinement as they welcome the enforced rest built into this tradition.
 Whatever your options, do what is comfortable and relevant to your situation.

 - No washing your hair for the entire confinement period.
 Some mothers get around this rule by using dry shampoo.

-- Avoiding exposure to “cool” elements such as cold water.
-Low temperatures from an air-conditioner or fan must be avoided too.
+- Avoiding exposure to “cool” elements such as cold water and low temperatures like from an air-conditioner or a fan.

-These prohibitions are said to help ensure that your body retain as much heat as possible.
-It is believed this will help you avoid health problems such as rheumatism, arthritis, headaches and body pains later in life.
+These prohibitions help ensure that your body retains as much heat as possible.
+This will help you avoid health problems such as rheumatism, arthritis, headaches, and body pains later in life.